dawid-dahl-umain/retry-service/README.md

 - `onComplete`: Callback function executed when retry process completes
 - `sanitizeRetryReasons`: Controls object sanitization in retry reports (default: true)
 - `sanitizationThreshold`: Size threshold in characters for sanitization (default: 500)

+## See Also

+For full examples, see:

+- `src/example.ts` - Basic retry examples
+- `src/data-error-payload-example.ts` - Examples using a Result/Either pattern implementation